alanng10/class-lang/Docue/Article/Word/a.md

 Word "comma" has meaning that is command.

+Word "shell" has meaning that is termal lang.

 Word "red" has meaning that is color col.

 Word "green" has meaning that is color hor.